[fluentd] A story about how I got hooked on posting to IDCF object storage

 My name is Sashihara and I am an infrastructure engineer.

-The other day, I had a chance to build a server in IDCF's environment, and at that time there was a mention of storing logs in object storage, but I was hooked on it, so here are my notes from that time.
+The other day I had the opportunity to set up a server in IDCF's environment, and at that time I came across the idea of storing logs in object storage.
+I was hooked, so here are my notes from that time

 The configuration looks like this